 Special Admissions Requirements

-Applicants must take 2 years of Biology and/or Life Sciences, and Inorganic Chemistry and attain a grade of “C+” or higher.
+Applicants must take 2 years of Biology and/or Life Sciences, and attain a grade of “C+” or higher.
 A completed Veterinary Technology questionnaire must be submitted and ten hours of observation at a veterinary clinic is required.
+Any personal references must be from a veterinarian/veterinary staff or animal husbandry individual.

-A five-week internship or cooperative education experience at an approved site must be completed after the last semester of the second year.
+A five-week internship at an approved site must be completed after the last semester of the second year.
 Students must satisfy the internship requirements of both Johnson College and the internship provider as a condition of graduation.

 Some internship sites may require a criminal background check and/or a drug test.
 Internship sites may bar students from an internship if a criminal record exists or a drug test has a positive result.
 Costs for travel to and from an internship site are the responsibility of the student.